moverlin/moverlin.github.io/Research.md

 <br />
 <br />
 As part of my PhD research, I developed a hybrid algorithm for parameter estimation (HAPE) which is used to estimate the parameters in simulaiton models for dynamic constant power loads (DCPLs) and diesel generator sets.
+In each piece of work, the HAPE considers non-invasive measurement waveforms (voltage and current).
+These measurement waveforms are to be matched with corresponding waveforms from a similar simulation.
+The HAPE is executed in a massively parallel fashion on a supercomputing platform maintained by the Lincoln Laboratory Supercomputing Center (LLSC).

 ### Relevant Publications